 14: The Happy Student

 This book is written by Daniel Wong, a study coach and the founder of daniel-wong.com.
-Just like our blog, his blog is all about students’ life and study guides that you can also follow.
+Just like our blog, his blog is all about students’ life and study guides that you should also follow.

 In The Happy Student, Daniel Wong describes the five key steps you need to take in order to become both a successful and happy student.
 So if you drag yourself to class every morning then this book can change your perspective.